My Odyssey

 Snowdon · Wales · 06:21

 By Snowdon, something had shifted.
-Not the body — the body was doing what it always does after two mountains and a night of driving between countries: negotiating, protesting, continuing anyway.
-But the calculation had changed.
+Not the body, the body was doing what it always does after two mountains and a night of driving between countries: negotiating, protesting, continuing anyway.

 Snowdon was where I understood something about Parkinson's and about challenge that I'd been building towards without knowing it: the disease is not the obstacle.
 The disease is part of the story.
 And the story is: I went anyway.